-a) Financial assets that are debt instruments, and are measured at amortised cost e.g., loans and bank balance b) Financial assets that are debt instruments and are measured as at FVTOCI c) Other receivables (dues from collection agencies)
+- a) Financial assets that are debt instruments, and are measured at amortised cost e.g., loans and bank balance - b) Financial assets that are debt instruments and are measured as at FVTOCI - c) Trade and other receivables

 The Company follows 'simplified approach' for recognition of impairment loss allowance on dues from collection agencies.
 The application of simplified approach does not require the Company to track changes in credit risk.
 Rather, it recognises impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.